agvxov/contra/documentation/csml.5.md

-# Contra specification
-> The Contra utility converts so called the "C Style Markup Language" to HTML/XML and back.
-> The primary aim is to maximize both editability and readability by dynamizing the markup representation.

-## C Style Markup Language
+# C Style Markup Language
 The C Style Markup Language -CSML for short- is a markup language that can be 1 to 1 translated into traditional markup languages such as XML or HTML.
 It's syntax -as the name suggests- is engineered to be similar to